-A recent study conducted by NYU Steinhardt and published in Educational Researcher has found that most middle and high school students have more favorable impressions of their black and Latino teachers than they do of white teachers.
-This finding has been shown true for students of all races and ethnicities.
+A recent study conducted by NYU Steinhardt and published in Educational Researcher has found that most middle and high school students have more favourable impressions of their black and Latino teachers than they do of white teachers.
+This finding has been shown true for students of all races and ethnicity.

 This study comes at a time when race relations in the US are especially tense given the Black Lives Matter movement and the rhetoric of current presidential candidates.
 This makes the results even more surprising and significant.
 The study authors place special importance on these findings given that there is a large demographic divide between teachers and students.
 They point out that the minority races combined comprise the majority of urban school students, while less than twenty percent of teachers belong to a minority group.[i]
 This means that the instructors often don’t identify with the students racially or ethnically.

 One author, Cheng, is quoted as stating that “An overwhelmingly white teacher force is working with a majority non-white student population.”[ii]
 This is of concern given that minority teachers can be more sensitive to cultural needs and serve as positive role models for minority students.
 Scholars have long thought that minority teachers would work well with minority students-a concept called race matching.
 However, this study has shown that in many instances, the white students prefer minority instructors as well.